bacaar/C---Logger/README.md

 # C++ - Logger
-Simple logger class for C++ - Projects
+Simple logger class with multithreading for C++ - Projects